Polyunsaturated fats are one of the four kinds of fats found in our food. (The others are monounsaturated, saturated, and trans fats.)

 In contrast, flax seed oil is unrefined.
 It needs to be refrigerated at all times and never used for cooking.
 Simply heating it begins the process of spoilage.

 An argument can be made that polyunsaturated oils, whether refined or unrefined, should never be used for cooking.

-American diet almost certainly contains too much Omega 6 and not enough Omega 3 fatty acids.
-American eat large amounts of vegetable oils (in processed and fried foods) and very little fish, flax oil, or unrefined oils.
+The American diet almost certainly contains too much Omega 6 and not enough Omega 3 fatty acids.
+Americans eat large amounts of vegetable oils (in processed and fried foods) and very little fish, flax oil, or unrefined oils.

 Various ratios of omega 6 to omega 3 oils for the diet have been suggested.